The early days of orienteering

 The International Orienteering Federation (IOF) was founded on 21 May 1961 at a Congress held in Copenhagen, Denmark.
 The 10 founding members were Bulgaria, Czechoslovakia, Denmark, Federal Republic of Germany, Finland, German Democratic Republic, Hungary, Norway, Sweden, and Switzerland.

-Since 1961, the IOF has had the pleasure of welcoming new countries from all continents, taking the total number of members to 73.
+Since 1961, the IOF has had the pleasure of welcoming new countries from all continents.
 Over the last decade, the total membership has increased by almost 50 % – a remarkable achievement in a short period of time.
 The development has been particularly rapid in Asia and in South and Central America, but also in Africa, where the only IOF member for many years, South Africa, is now accompanied by three other member federations: Kenya, Somalia and Mozambique.

 The role and the constitution of the IOF